 Additional Layers are extra activities you can do or tangents you can take off on.
 Additional Layers are sidebars in the Layers of Learning curriculum.
 They are optional so just do the ones that interest you.

-Columbus was wildly successful.
-He discovered a whole new world, made Spain fabulously rich, and profoundly changed the course of history.
-Usually when we see someone who is successful we say they’re “so lucky” or words to that effect.
-But what Columbus did had nothing to do with luck.
-As you learn more about his life leading up to that first voyage make a list of everything he did to make his dream come true.
+Columbus was a wildly successful individual in accomplishing his own goals.
+He successfully crossed the ocean multple times, made Spain fabulously rich, and profoundly changed the course of history.
+Usually, when we see someone who is successful we say they’re “so lucky” or words to that effect.
+What Columbus did had nothing to do with luck.
+As you learn more about his life leading up to that first voyage, make a list of everything he did to accomplish his goals.
 Then think about how you can apply that to your own life.

 In 14 hundred and 92 Columbus sailed the ocean blue.